VaclavElias/stride-website-next/README.md

 ## RC5 Checklist
 - [x] Web - Shall we remove Diamond Striders and Platinum Striders, maybe to past
 - [x] Wiki - Review and update
+- [x] Web - Do we want to preserve paging url as /blog/pageX/ or new /blog/X/.
+I added redericts to web.config to new pattern.

 ## RC4 Checklist
 - [x] Web - Ensure excerpt and page description is set for all pages